-After the first month's IP, parents are invited to a meeting to review progress made, set targets and agree provision for the next IP.
-Every child on the SEND register will have their IP reviewed on a half termly basis (some children may require more frequent intervals).
+At regular intervals, parents/carers are invited to a meeting to review progress made, set targets and agree provision for the next IP or CSP.
+Every child on the SENDs register will have their CSP reviewed at regular intervals (some children may require more frequent intervals).
+This may be amended, altered or targets maintained.
+Provision Mapping is completed half termly and this details the interventions and support the pupil has received, measuring impact and progress.